M-o-a-T/owslave/HOWTO.md

 ### port

 Your basic digital input/output pin.
-Your AVR device's data sheet names them "B0" or "D7" or whatever.
+Your ATmega device's data sheet names them "B0" or "D7" or whatever.
 On the 1wire side, pins are numbered 1 to N.
 Use the `port` section to tell MoaT which pin numbers correspond to which hardware output.